dotnet/TorchSharp/DEVGUIDE.md

 ## Doing releases of the TorchSharp package

-The TorchSharp package is pushed to nuget.org either manually or as part of Azure DevOps CI release pipeline, see below.
+The TorchSharp package is pushed to nuget.org maually via Azure DevOps CI release pipeline, see below.

 # The libtorch packages

-The libtorch packages are huge (~1.6GB compressed) and cause a lot of problems to make and delier due to nuget package size restrictions.
+The libtorch packages are huge (~3GB compressed combined for CUDA Windows) and cause a lot of problems to make and deliver due to nuget package size restrictions.

 These problems include:

-1. A massive 1GB binary in the linux CUDA package and multiple 0.5GB binaries in Windows CUDA package
+1. A massive 2GB binary in the linux CUDA package and multiple 1.0GB binaries in Windows CUDA package

 2. Size limitations of about ~500MB on nuget packages on the Azure DevOps CI system and about ~250MB on `nuget.org`